saikat495/socketdocs/docs/identity/identity.md

 23. Custom

 {: .fs-26 .fw-100 }
-Please note that the relationship you setup can be changed by you anytime when you are in your account and can be done any number of times.
+Please note that the relationship you setup can be changed by you anytime when you are in your account and can be changed any number of times.
 {: .note }

 Also note that the relationship can be reciprocal or cannot be reciprocal between the two contacts.
 Example for non reciprocal relationship can be, One could be Boss and the other could be subordinate, One could be Boyfriend and the other one could be Girlfriend.
 But sometimes, it can be reciprocal.
 For example both could be Friends to each other, part of the same Family, each other's Spouse, Each other's Colleague etc.